microsoft/aici/README.md

 AICI is:

-- **Secure**: Controllers are [sandboxed](#security) and cannot access the filesystem, network, or any other resources
+- [Secure](#security): Controllers are sandboxed and cannot access the filesystem, network, or any other resources
-- **Fast**: Wasm modules are compiled to native code and run in parallel with the LLM inference engine, inducing only a minimal overhead to the generation process
+- [Fast](#performance): Wasm modules are compiled to native code and run in parallel with the LLM inference engine, inducing only a minimal overhead to the generation process
-- **Flexible**: Controllers can be written in any language that can compile to Wasm (Rust, C/C++), or be interpreted inside Wasm (Python, JavaScript)
+- [Flexible](#flexibility): Controllers can be written in any language that can compile to Wasm (Rust, C/C++), or be interpreted inside Wasm (Python, JavaScript)

 This repository contains: